scottadkin/node-utstats-2/README.md

 - Maps system
 - User Accounts (in future builds you will be able to save matches, players to your favourites for easy tracking)
 - Admin management system, change what the site displays and how it's displayed.
 You can also give a user permission to upload map images.
+- **Classic Support** You can now connect to classic utstats databases.

 # Current Supported Gametypes
 - Deathmatch